openbmc/bmcweb/DEVELOPING.md

 .clang-tidy file in the root of bmcweb, and are expected to be passing.
 [openbmc-build-scripts](https://github.com/openbmc/openbmc-build-scripts/blob/master/run-unit-test-docker.sh)
 implements clang-tidy checks and is the recommended way to run these checks

+### Logging Levels

+Five bmcweb logging levels are supported, from least to most severity:

+- debug
+- info
+- warning
+- error
+- critical

+"critical" should only be used when bmcweb encountered an event or entered a state that caused crucial function to stop working or when bmcweb threw an exception.
+A single endpoint failing is not "critical." "error" should be used for unexpected conditions that prevented bmcweb from fulfilling the request.
+"error" should be used for OpenBMC internal errors but not user errors.
+"warning" and above can be used for user errors. "info" and above can be used for good path logging.

+Following these logging guidelines means different logging levels can be enabled for different use cases.